Williams Olefins Plant explosion: Lawsuits

 In the first civil trial regarding the explosion, four workers filed suit against Williams Olefins LLC and parent company Williams Companies, Inc. for their alleged negligence.
 They were awarded a total of 16 million dollars.
-One man, who suffered severe back and leg injuries, was awarded 10 million, one was awarded 3.5 million and two more received around half a million each.
+One man, who suffered severe back and leg injuries, was awarded $10 million, one was awarded $3.5 million and two more received around half a million dollars each.

-In a settlement for Clean Air Act violations, the government settled for 750,000$, treating "three of the alleged violations as single-day violations".
+In a settlement for Clean Air Act violations, the government settled for $750,000, treating "three of the alleged violations as single-day violations".
 This minimized the statutory fine.
 The court viewed this as potentially merely a 'slap on the wrist'.